a. Locale W1

 - Sabin Pond 57 feet

 These likely contained longer lasting ice block at T4 time.
 The occurrence of deep “kettle hole” type basins is typical in the Memphremagog Basin at the T4 to T6 levels, which is part of the evidence which prompted the concept of a “hybrid ice margin” and a Style referred to as “Everything, Everywhere, All at Once, and Continuing.”
-The T4 “hybrid” ice margin includes both active and a stagnant margins, with the ice masses remaining in deeper kettle holes as the active ice margin receded.
+The T4 “hybrid” ice margin includes both active and stagnant margin features , with the ice masses remaining in deeper kettle holes as the active ice margin receded.
 Thus, the T4 – T6 ice margins were spatially and temporally overlapping.

 The southernmost stagnant ice in this Locale is in the vicinity of Sabin Pond.
 The State surficial geology map shows a stagnant ice deposit in the Sabin Pond area, which is supported by the soil sewage tab.
 LiDAR imagery shows very strong kamic topography, including an esker.
 The elevations of the esker ridge crest indicate a southward gradient, from local elevations of about 1080 feet at the north end to 980 at the south end.
 These elevations, when adjusted, correspond with the T4 margin.